NadyaHazakura/APKFLG/README.md

-# SafetyCore Blocker — Android GitHub Actions template
+# SafetyCoreBlocker — Android GitHub Actions template

 This repository is a minimal Android project that builds an APK and publishes it to a GitHub Release.

-Important: a normal third-party Android app cannot permanently prevent another package, such as Google SafetyCore, from being installed or updated.
+Important: a normal third-party Android app cannot permanently prevent another package, such as GSC, from being installed or updated.
 This template therefore does **not** contain code intended to interfere with Android package management, Google Play, or device security.

 ## Build